 - 2.3.1 The issue of poor air quality from vehicle emissions has been raised as having a potential significant effect on the Ashdown Forest.
-This effect has been considered by Tunbridge Wells Borough Council in preparation of the New Local Plan and informed the practice note in Appendix B. - 2.3.2 Tunbridge Wells has concluded that there would be no likely impact in the Borough from this source and thus mitigation would not be required.
+This effect has been considered by Tunbridge Wells Borough Council in preparation of the New Local Plan and informed the practice note in Appendix B. - 2.3.2 Tunbridge Wells and other relevant authorities have concluded that there would be no likely impact in the Borough from this source and thus mitigation would not be required.
 This approach has been agreed by Natural England.